rustshop/flakebox/docs/README.md

 tooling system in a mature team, doesn't mean you shouldn't benefit from all the best ideas wider community has to offer.

-You don't have to copy, paste and keep updating the same set of scripts between all your projects.
+You don't have to keep copying and updating the same set of scripts and configs between all your projects.
 There's a better way: Flakebox.

 **Warning:** Rustshop Flakebox is currently very immature.
 Expect rought edges and some amount of churn before we figure out the